 Wood flooring is an attractive and durable option for any room, including the kitchen.
-Hardwood is timeless and considered the ultimate flooring material, according to HGTV.
-Before you install a hardwood floor, however, there are a few aspects to consider:
+Hardwood is timeless and considered by many to be the ultimate flooring material.
+Before you install kitchen hardwood flooring, however, there are a few aspects to consider.

 Regular maintenance for hardwood floors is a breeze.
 Sweeping up with a broom and running over it with a dust mop is usually all you need to do, but do it often.
 Dirt and dust work like sand paper on the finish of your floor and eliminating them will help keep your finish looking great.
 Avoid oil soaps when spot cleaning or mopping.
 Instead use a PH neutral cleaner.
 These won’t adversely affect the finish of your floor.

 Eventually, you’ll have to refinish your hardwood floor.
 For most scratched floors, you can do what is called scuff sanding.
 All you have to do is sand as deep as the scratch goes.
 Once you’ve scuff sanded, you can roll on a few coats of a poly finish.